brenns10/brennan.io/_drafts/whats-an-internet.md

 title: What's an Internet?
 layout: post
 todo:
-  - Clean up the discussion in the physical layer, where I say I won't explain the multiple access problem, but then I do in the physical layer.
   - In the link layer, I really need to center my discussion around an analogy, like the dinner party one.
 The link and network layers are heavily complex, and having analogies is kinda what this article is all about.